 Hunter Valley Harvest Wine Experience

-You’ll head out over the iconic Sydney Harbour Bridge and through the leafy North Shore suburbs, heading to the beautiful Hunter Valley.
+You’ll head out over the iconic Sydney Harbour Bridge and through the leafy Northern Suburbs, heading to the beautiful Hunter Valley.
 Today you’re going to taste some of the finest wines this country has to offer, amid the stunning landscape of the Hunter Valley.
 Your Driver Guide will give you details of the day’s itinerary as you sit back and enjoy the view.

 Leogate Estate Wines